LongQuanNguyen/LongQuanNguyen.github.io/_posts/2025-12-24-winter-driving-checklist.md

 ![winter_driving](assets/img/winter.png)

 ## Foreword
-This is my safety to-do check list to make long winter driving in Canada less intimidating, so that I don't die, and therefore do more traveling.
+This is my safety to-do list to make long winter driving less intimidating, so that I don't die, and therefore do more driving.

-This interactive list is arranged in a time line manner, i.e when to what.
-The checked boxes will reset if the page is refresh.
+This interactive check list is arranged in a time line manner, i.e when to what.
+The checked boxes/circles reset as the page refresh.
+The parent boxes will be automatically checked if all the sub boxes are checked.
+If the parent box is checked, all the sub boxes automatically get checked.

 ## A Day before travel
 - [ ] Vehicle Works:
   - [ ] Check engine oil level (5W-20)
   - [ ] Check coolant/antifreeze fluid level
-  - [ ] Check break fluid level (dot 4)
+  - [ ] Check brake fluid level (dot 4)
   - [ ] Check windshield fluid level
   - [ ] Check tires pressure (32 psi)
   - [ ] Check spare tire pressure (60 psi)
   - [ ] Check wheel lug nuts tightness (80 ft-lbs)
   - [ ] Fill up gas (87)
   - [ ] Plug in car oil pan heater and battery charger
+  - [ ] Remove ice in driver floor mat
   - [ ] Remove build up snow blocks in the fencers

 - [ ] Emergency Items:
-  - [ ] Headlamps
+  - [ ] Headlamps (fully charged)
   - [ ] Tires patch kit
-  - [ ] Portable tire pumps (full charge)
+  - [ ] Portable tire pumps (fully charged)
   - [ ] Car battery jump cables
   - [ ] Extra winter gloves
   - [ ] Extra dry socks